RofixHF/Express.js/README.md

 # Express.js
-Implement a web server using the Express framework

-Develop a web server that supports a REST API
+*Implement a web server using the Express framework *Develop a web server that supports a REST API
+*web server that serves static content

-Use Express router to implement support for the REST API
+*Use Express router to implement support for the REST API

-SEO
-+REST  + Express
++REST  + Express.js